 Among the least abundant metals, copper is a valuable resource, and scrap copper prices have tended to stay high.
 That’s because copper can be easily recycled over and over again, with no loss in quality.

 Today, about three-fourths of all copper-based products get made using recycled copper.
-Over the past few decades, the production and consumption of copper around the world has increased dramatically, with large developing countries playing a role in the heightened demand for mineral commodities.
+Over the past few decades, the production and consumption of copper around the world have increased dramatically.
+With large developing countries playing a role in the heightened demand for mineral commodities.

 Copper helps provide the critical materials needed for major construction projects, which has made copper one of the most widely recycled metals.
 Estimates are that a third of all copper consumed worldwide is recycled.

 Market conditions determine price fluctuations.
-On March 22, copper prices fell to a three-month low because of concerns about plans by the United States to impose duties on Chinese imports, and the possibility of a trade war between two of the world’s largest economies.
-Benchmark copper on the London Metal Exchange was down 1.7 percent as concerns about tariffs heightened.
+On March 22, 2018 copper prices fell to a three-month low because of concerns about plans by the United States to impose duties on Chinese imports.
+As well as the possibility of a trade war between two of the world’s largest economies.

 Economic conditions play a major role in how prices change.
 It’s not uncommon for scrap prices to change on a daily basis, including several times a day.
 Recycling firms must constantly check market prices to know the right price to pay at the door.